abishekchiff/udacity_vqa/README.md

 * vqa.py- This files contains all the code to dowload and organise the data
 * VQA1_Attention_model.ipynb - This file contains the Attention model
 * VQA1_LSTM_Without_elmo.ipynb - This file contains the LSTM without elmo
+* VQA1_elmo_final_notebook_with_prediction_errors - This file is the same as VQA_final except in this the prediction error is demonstrated in the prediction section
 * VQA_final- This is the final model notebook that contains the lstm implementaion with elmo.